mco-gh/mco.dev/content/post/media/beatles.md

 coverImage = "/img/beatles.jpg"
 +++

-I like this virtual tour, courtesy of Google Earth, of notable places in Beatles music.

-<!--more-->

 <a target="_blank" href="https://www.vanityfair.com/hollywood/2021/06/the-beatles-get-back-exclusive-deep-dive-peter-jacksons-movie">Peter Jackson's documentary</a>
 on the Beatles' final chapter is due out this Fall.
-Until then, enjoy this whirlwind tour of Beatles places around the world.
+Until then, enjoy this whirlwind tour, courtesy of Google Earth, of notable places in Beatles music.

+<!--more-->

 <br>